joeratt/macos-init/README.md

 # osx-init

 This repository is meant to be a quick-start setup for a new OS X device.
+This README outlines what will be installed when the main [osx_init.sh](./osx_init.sh) script is run.

 To use this code, open `Terminal` and run the following command:
 ```bash